monash-emu/AuTuMN/README.md

 ```> python gui.py```

 ## TODO
+- work through inputs - up to about line 250 of inputs.py
 - setup.py file to load all dependent modules
 - uncertainty for economics (an extension to intervention uncertainty)
 - document Bulgaria interventions properly in handbook